cosinekitty/interpolator/README.md

 require solving systems of equations, finding the roots of polynomials, or anything complicated like that.

-Written in a general form, the best-fit polynomial curve through
+Written in a general form, the polynomial curve passing through
 $n$ points is

 $$